 - Member, Panel of Subchapter V Trustees for the Western District of Virginia

 - Member, Roanoke Bar Association

-- Member, Board of Directors, Roanoke chapter of the Federal Bar Association (2016-Present)
+- Member, Board of Directors, Western Virginia Chapter of the Federal Bar Association (2016-Present)

 - Member, American Bankruptcy Institute

 - Listed among The Best Lawyers in America® in the fields of Bankruptcy and Creditor-Debtor Rights/Insolvency and Reorganization Law, and Litigation – Bankruptcy (2010–2022)

 - Named a “Legal Elite” for Bankruptcy/Creditors Rights in Virginia Business magazine (2020)

 - Recognized as a Virginia Super Lawyer for Bankruptcy: Business (2012–2018)

 - Order of the Coif, Washington and Lee University School of Law (1994)